 How to apply

-Please just send us an up to date CV and a cover letter or email to firstname.lastname@example.org explaining why you want to volunteer for us, your direct experience and knowledge of the UK benefits system, and how many hours/what pattern of availability you think you would be able to commit to.
+Please just send us an up to date CV and a cover letter or email to email@example.com FAO Head of Legal Advice, explaining why you want to volunteer for us, your direct experience and knowledge of employment law and/or the UK benefits system, and how many hours/what pattern of availability you think you would be able to commit to.